hackclub/ai-safety-dance/intro.md

 Finally!
 Now that we've taken the 10,000-foot view, let's get hiking on our whirlwind tour of AI Safety... for us warm, normal, fleshy humans!

+**Beta-readers: if you took feedback notes using the textbox on the left, copy-paste it somewhere safe before you click onto the next page! thank you~**

 <a href="p1" style="font-size:4em" target="_self"><b>(PART ONE →)</b></a>